Identifying Common Puppy Health Issues

 Gastrointestinal Blockages

 Gastrointestinal blockages occur when foreign objects or substances get lodged in the dog's digestive tract, obstructing the normal flow of food and waste.
-Common culprits include bones, , fabric, or even hairballs in cats.
+Common culprits include bones, toys, fabric, or even hairballs in cats.
 Symptoms of gastrointestinal blockages include vomiting, diarrhea, abdominal pain, loss of appetite, and lethargy.
-It is crucial to seek veterinary care immediately if you suspect your dog has swallowed something that could cause a blockage, which can lead to life-threatening complications.
+It is crucial to seek veterinary immediately if you suspect your dog has swallowed something that could cause a blockage, which can lead to life-threatening complications.

 Respiratory Issues